synerg5g/Pyramis/notes.md

 2. All variables in scope tree must be typed after first ast walk.

-3. Between CALL Action and python.Function(), only one must create new variables.
+3. Between CALL Action and python.Event(), only one must create new variables.

+4. All Python.Variables() must be stored in a class Scope, and each python.Action and python.Event contains a reference to its enclosing scope.
+(EVENT/IF/ELSE) and therefore the (eventually) typed variables.

+5. Each variable has a parent, i.e. the pyramis.Action that contains it.
+Further, any python.variable encountered in an action must be stored in

 - EVENTs are list of Pyramis Actions.